I Want to Work! Where Do I Start?

 - Help prepare them for work or higher education

-- Participate in their IEP and IPP meetings
+- Participate in school IEP and TCRC IPP meetings

-- Partner with the regional center to take an active role in planning
+- Partner with the regional center service coordinator to take an active role in planning for employment

-- Consider your contacts in the community as you brainstorm about possible work options including volunteering or micro-enterprise options
+- Think about who you know in your local business community as you consider possible work options including a Paid Internship Program (PIP) or self-employment and micro-enterprise options

-- Ask about new programs being developed through Adult Education and Community Colleges
+- Ask about new programs for adults with disabilities being developed through the California Adult Education Program (CAEP)

 Is College Right for You?

-Talk to your Service Coordinator to find out if a local program can help you reach your education or employment goals.
-Click here for a list of Post Secondary and Adult Education Partners.
+Talk to your Service Coordinator to find out if a local adult school or community college program can help you reach your education or employment goals.
+Click here to search for an adult school or community college in your area.

-“With initiative and the right supports and opportunities, people with developmental disabilities can work.
-They can succeed at a job, earn decent pay, meet people on the job, and be more a part of their community.”
+“With a desire to work and the right supports and opportunities, people with developmental disabilities can succeed at a job, earn competitive wages and build meaningful co-worker relationships..”